jekhokie/scriptbox/bash--gcp-live-migration-check/README.md

 # GCP Live Migration Check

 GCP live migrations have been known to be impactful to some workloads.
+There are multiple pieces of functionality in this repository to help with some troubleshooting:

-This script queries the GCP `system_event` log for all live migration events that have occurred since the start of the day (GMT time) and reports a list of local timings and hostnames that had been migrated to help with troubleshooting efforts.
+1. `check_live_migrations.sh`: This script queries the GCP `system_event` log for all live migration events that have occurred since the start of the current day (GMT time) and reports a list of local timings and hostnames that had been migrated to help with troubleshooting efforts.
+2. `live_migration_history.sh`: This script accepts a number of weeks and will query the number of GCP live migrations events that have occurred each week previous to the current day, back to the number of weeks specified, and print (and optionally graph) the results.

 ## Requirements